biopython/biopython/Doc/Tutorial/chapter_pdb.rst

 .. figure:: ../images/smcra.png
-   :alt: UML diagram of SMCRA architecture of the ``Structure`` class used to represent a macromolecular structure.
-Full lines with diamonds denote aggregation, full lines with arrows denote referencing, full lines with triangles denote inheritance and dashed lines with triangles denote interface realization.
+   :alt: UML diagram of SMCRA architecture of the ``Structure`` class
    :name: fig:smcra
    :width: 80.0%

-   UML diagram of SMCRA architecture of the ``Structure`` class used to represent a macromolecular structure.
+   UML diagram of SMCRA architecture of the ``Structure`` class.

+   This is used to represent a macromolecular structure.
 Full lines with diamonds denote aggregation, full lines with arrows denote referencing, full lines with triangles denote inheritance and dashed lines with triangles denote interface realization.

 Structure, Model, Chain and Residue are all subclasses of the Entity base class.
 The Atom class only (partly) implements the Entity interface